RPwnage/guilded.py/README.md

 # guilded.py Module

-A inofficial Work-In-Progress python modules to automate tasks and actions on guilded.
+An inofficial Work-In-Progress python modules to automate tasks and actions on guilded.